 The Child Citizenship Act of 2000 (CCA) grants children adopted by American citizens automatic U.S. citizenship; this is the legislation that granted me immediate citizenship when I arrived.
 However, there were a lot of steps that made this possible.

-To become a U.S. citizen by adoption or biological, one must have at least one parents that’s a citizen by birth or naturalization, in custody of the parent and be in the U.S. as a permanent resident.
-This process would have not been possible for me, had my adoption not be legalized before I came home.
+To become a U.S. citizen by adoption or biological, one must have at least one parent who is a citizen by birth or naturalization, in the custody of the parent, and be in the U.S. as a permanent resident.
+This process would not have been possible for me had my adoption not been legalized before I came home.

 After receiving both of those documents, I was able to move home.
 The flight to Chicago was about 13 hours.
 As soon as the wheels of the plane touched down in Chicago’s O’Hare airport, I was officially a U.S. citizen.
 As an international adoptee, I tend to have more citizenship papers, compared to my friends.
 I have a certificate of citizenship, something one born in the U.S. would have to apply for.